-I’ve seen poverty and suffering before, but not like this.
+I’ve seen poverty and suffering, but not like this.
 As I write, heaviness weighs on my shoulders like a coat of lead.
-On this recent mission trip, my eyes were opened to fierce darkness that I’ve not encountered before.
+I witnessed a fierce darkness I had not encountered before on any other mission.

 Mark & Valerie Zechin

-In 2012 they returned to pioneer a needed work among the Roma people in Southeast Slovakia.
-Now, six years later, they sat before us wrestling with the giants of poverty and suffering that threaten their work.
-Their love and efforts to reach the disparaged Roma people completely wrecked my heart.
+Then in 2012 they returned to pioneer a needed work among the Roma people in Slovakia.
+Now, six years later, they sat before us, wrestling with the demons of poverty and suffering that threatened their work.
 I tried to hold back tears as they invited us into the trenches of oppression and hate.
-As I listened to their account, feelings of anger, discouragement, and shock exploded in me.
+As I learned about their work, waves of anger, shock, and discouragement washed over me.

 Sex Trafficking of the Roma.

-As debt compounds lenders profit further by selling indebted children into prostitution.
-Fueling their misery, Slovakian police, city officials and teachers in the Roma schools invest with the loan sharks.
+As debt compounds, lenders profit further by selling indebted children into prostitution.
+Fueling their misery, Slovakian police, city officials, and teachers in the Roma schools invest with the loan sharks.
 In return, they make sizeable profits.
 Orchestrating this dehumanizing capitalism stands the Italian mafia.
 They conduct the trafficking of Roma children for €1000- 3000 per child.
-Girls and boys, as young as 8 or 10 years old, are sold to buyers in Germany and in the United Kingdom.
+As young as 8 or 10 years old, girls and boys are trafficked to buyers in Germany and in the United Kingdom.
 Disease-infected and exhausted by sexual abuse, these children are finally dumped back into the slums from which they came.
 Because of the import and export of children, Trebisov holds the highest per capita rate of syphilis in the nation.
 It is in this darkness that the Zechins have established their work.

 Adding to their sexual exploitation, the Roma are victimized by demons of drugs.
-Mark told us that 90% of Roma youth are addicted to an inhalant called “Toluene.”
-Parents often foster dependence in their own children.
+Mark told us that 90% of Roma youth are addicted to an inhalant called toluene.
+Parents often introduce this wickedness to their own children.
 Toddlers are forced to sniff the fumes of this deadly glue-like toxin as a means to curb hunger.
 Babies are also given this drug to sedate their cries through cold winter nights.
 Surviving Roma children live only to become chronic inhalant users.

-Domestic violence is another brutality woven into their culture.
+Domestic violence is another brutality woven into Roma culture.
 Men, drunk in their misery, regularly beat their wives.
-Mothers in turn traditionally beat their daughters-in-law.
-Women often come to the ministry with battered bodies and broken bones.
-The abuse is nominally accepted as a Roma custom.
+Mothers traditionally beat their daughters-in-law.
+Women regularly come to the Zechins with battered bodies and broken bones.
+The abuse is accepted as a Roma custom.
 Valerie went on to say that the work of rehabilitating families has had its surprises.
-In the past when husbands gave their lives to Jesus, they ceased in their violence toward their spouses.
-Strangely, the wives did not understand how to function in their families without physical abuse.
+In the past, when husbands gave their lives to Jesus, they ceased in their violence toward their spouses.
+Puzzled by this change, the wives did not understand how to function in their families without physical abuse.

-Valerie continued by unveiling another painful evil among the Roma people.
-“Almost every Roma girl is molested as soon she reaches adolescence,” she said.
-The culture forces girls to remain in the custody of the man who robs them of their innocence.
+Valerie continued saying that “almost every Roma girl is molested as soon she reaches adolescence.”
+The culture forces girls to remain in the custody of the man who robs them of their virginity.
 Because of this, the cycle of pregnancy and poverty continues.
-For every child, another government welfare card is issued, but it is never enough.
-The children turn to alcohol, drugs, and prostitution to sustain their livelihood.
+A government welfare card is issued for every child born, but it is never enough.
+The kids turn to alcohol, drugs, and prostitution to sustain their livelihood.
 Valerie concluded her story by telling us of a recently deceased eight-year-old girl.
-The child took her last breath inhaling toluene fumes administered to her by her own mother.
+The child took her last breath, inhaling toluene fumes administered to her by her mother.

-To defend the women and children from the torrent of abuse and oppression, Valerie presented to us a hope for which they have been praying.
+Valerie presented to us a hope for which they have been praying to defend the women and children from the torrent of abuse and oppression.
 “We need a place to shelter the beaten women,” Valerie eagerly told us.
 “We also need full-time counselors to mentor the victims,” she added.
-Curiously I asked, “How much would it cost to buy a facility like this?”
-“There’s a community building that is for sale now,” she replied.
-“It was built for the Roma people years ago.”
-We later discovered that this building currently lays dormant, awaiting a buyer.
+I asked, “How much would it cost to buy a facility like this?”
+“There’s a community building for sale right now,” she replied.
+“It was built for the Roma people years ago.
+We later discovered that this building currently lays dormant, awaiting a buyer.”
 The cost of purchasing and modifying this facility, we were told, would be about $200,000.
-The Zechins told us of the desire they have to bring social reform to the Roma.
-With this new facility, they feel they can implement needed literacy and education programs.
+With the hope of gaining this facility, the Zechins told us of their desire to bring social reform to their Roma community.
+With this new building, they feel they can implement needed literacy and education programs.

 An evening in the slums

-The view was everything you could imagine when you hear the word “slum.”
-The children came running our way as the ministry team set up the sound system.
-A few wore nothing while the remaining were clothed in tattered rags.
-The smell of mud and decay filled the air and storm clouds collected above us.
+From our brief discussion over dinner, we moved to the slums for an evening of ministry.
+The view was everything you imagine when you hear the term “slums.”
+The kids came running our way as our team set up the sound system.
+A few wore nothing while the remaining were covered in tattered rags.
+As storm clouds collected above us, the smell of mud and decay filled the air.
 We set up near a small tin-roofed structure.